Are there any restrictions on transferring personal data and how can these be overcome?

 - other legally binding instruments.

-Singapore’s data privacy laws are compliant with the APEC Privacy Framework.
-Therefore, data transfers are allowed between Singapore and other APEC Privacy Framework members (currently Japan, the Republic of Korea, the USA, Canada and Mexico).
+Singapore’s personal data protection laws are compliant with the APEC Privacy Framework.
+Therefore, data transfers are allowed between Singapore and other APEC Privacy Framework members (including Australia, Chinese Taipei, Japan, the Republic of Korea, the USA, Canada and Mexico).